wandb/docs/docs/support/wb_support_sso_multitenant.md

 tags:
    - None
 ---

-Yes, W&B supports setting up Single Sign-On (SSO) for the Multi-tenant offering via Auth0.
-W&B support SSO integration with any OIDC compliant identity provider(ex: Okta, AzureAD etc.).
-If you have an OIDC provider, please follow the steps below:
+W&B supports Single Sign-On (SSO) for the Multi-tenant offering through Auth0.
+SSO integration is compatible with any OIDC-compliant identity provider, such as Okta or Azure AD.
+To configure an OIDC provider, follow these steps:

-* Create a `Single Page Application (SPA)` on your Identity Provider.
+* Create a Single Page Application (SPA) on the identity provider.
-* Set `grant_type` to `implicit` flow.
+* Set the `grant_type` to `implicit` flow.
 * Set the callback URI to `https://wandb.auth0.com/login/callback`.

-**What W&B needs?**
+**Requirements for W&B**

-Once you have the above setup, contact your customer success manager(CSM) and let us know the `Client ID` and `Issuer URL` associated with the application.

-We'll then set up an Auth0 connection with the above details and enable SSO.
+After completing the setup, contact the customer success manager (CSM) with the `Client ID` and `Issuer URL` for the application.
+W&B will establish an Auth0 connection using these details and enable SSO.